 After the criticism for his timid response to Turkish President Recep Tayyip Erdogan’s increasing authoritarianism and fraud allegations in the April 16 referendum, Kilicdaroglu’s recent move has received positive coverage in the domestic and international media.

 Yet, several factors work against the CHP and its embattled leader.
-For one, Devlet Bahceli, chairman of the second largest opposition group the Nationalist Action Party (MHP), took to Twitter to criticize Kilicdaroglu’s protest march.
+For one, Devlet Bahceli, chairman of the second largest opposition group the Nationalist Movement Party (MHP), took to Twitter to criticize Kilicdaroglu’s protest march.
 Bahceli accused the CHP leader of “telling on [Turkey] to the West” and “either being an accessory or an active participant in the trap set for our country.”
 Since the coup attempt in July, Bahceli has struck up an uneasy partnership with the AKP and Erdogan.

 Thus, without the MHP, the CHP has little chance to confront Erdogan’s AKP.